Q: Will a Server Dome work outside Portland Oregon?

 A: Extensive CFD modeling was deployed to validate design.

-A: The Server Dome has an annualized PUE of 1.13, uses less than 1,533 gallons of water a year, has minimized maintenance costs, and has had zero down time in nearly 4 years of operation.
+A: The Server Dome has an annualized PUE of 1.13 and an average WUE of 0.1 L/Kwh, has minimized maintenance costs, and has had zero down time in 5 years of operation.

 A: Direct current was not used in this design (although nothing precludes this power model).
 The power distribution described above was used since it covers the widest range of current equipment without custom power distribution.